 By contrast in Kung Fu Panda 2, Lord Shen's feeling of being rejected by his parents in his youth is completely blown out of proportion in his mind considering they did that only after being horrified at him committing genocide against the Giant Pandas.

-Played Straight in ParaNorman, where the "witch" Agatha Prenderghast who cursed the town turned out to be a eleven year old girl who was unjustly prosecuted (and sentenced to death)because of her being able to speak to the dead.
+In ParaNorman, the "witch" Agatha Prenderghast who cursed the town turns out to be an eleven year old girl who was unjustly prosecuted (and sentenced to death) simply because of her being able to speak to the dead.

 8mm has a character who goes out of his way to subvert the trope, blatantly declaring, "Mommy didn't beat me.
 Daddy didn't rape me.
 I'm this way because I am."
 The idea that some people are just twisted is a core idea of the film.

-In Addams Family Values, psychotic Debbie explains it was her parents getting her the wrong Barbie that caused her psychotic break.
+Satirized in Addams Family Values.
+The psychotic Debbie explains it was her parents getting her the wrong Barbie that caused her psychotic break.
 In the form of a slide show.